shanecoen/code-institute-portfolio-2/README.md

 ## **Features**

 The Movie Quiz was responsively designed with the user in mind in that it is a very welcoming and easy to use website.
-Users will instantly be able to naigate throughout the site easily and all interactive features such as the quiz answers and buttons are very user friendly.
+Users will instantly be able to navigate throughout the site easily and all interactive features such as the quiz answers and buttons are very user friendly.

 ### Existing Features: